DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-12-18-managing-organisation-users-in-support.md

 When someone clicks ‘Remove user’, they must confirm the removal.

 Removing a user triggers sending an email to the user to tell them they have been removed from the organisation.
-If the Support user did this incorrectly, the user could get help.
+If the support user did this incorrectly, the user could get help.

 ### Data validation rules